-- 214. As shown in figure V.145 WFP's organizational structure, headed by the Executive Director, is divided into six interrelated areas: workplace culture, resource management, programme and policy development, operations management, operations assistance, and partnerships and advocacy.
+- 215. As shown in figure V.1 WFP's organizational structure, headed by the Executive Director, is divided into six interrelated areas: workplace culture, resource management, programme and policy development, operations management, operations assistance, and partnerships and advocacy.
 Work in these areas will enhance strategic collaboration in headquarters and support for the field through the delivery of refined global policies and strengthened quality control and oversight activities.
-Key changes introduced in the present management plan are the establishment of new offices for business continuity management and beneficiary data management and the creation of a global privacy office. - 215.
-The Rome-based Agencies and Committee on World Food Security Division was dismantled on 1 July 2021; its three principal functions were reassigned to other divisions.
+Key changes introduced in the present management plan are the establishment of new offices for business continuity management and beneficiary data management and the creation of a global privacy office. - 216.
+The three principal functions of the Rome-based Agencies and Committee on World Food Security Division have now been incorporated into two departments.
 The core Rome-based agencies partnership function remains with the Partnerships and Advocacy Department now under the Strategic Partnerships Division.
 The remaining functions have been placed under the Programme and Policy Development Department to enable efficiency through enhanced programmatic alignment and organization of related units: the Committee on World Food Security unit is under the department's front office and the food systems summit team became part of the department's Programme Humanitarian and Development Division.